myikev2/myikev2-website/content/en/docs/Ping/_index.md

   *`clearping`: clear ping stats

 ## Limitation
-The built-in ping is currently not designed for big load testing, which could cause inaccurate result.
+The built-in ping is currently not designed for big load testing, which could cause inaccurate result, specially icmp ping.